Google Analytics is shutting down their Universal Analytics and will offer only GA4. What does this mean for you?

 You need to set up GA4 analytics for your website

-We’ve written about the new Google Analytics before, but we haven’t set it up for all of our clients, and you may not have set it up for yourself, either.
+We’ve written about the new Google Analytics before, and we have set it up for all of our retainer clients.
+You may not have set it up for yourself yet.

 It’s time.
 After June 2023, Google Analytics will no longer give you the choice.